jigx-com/jigx-docs/docs/Building Apps with Jigx/Logic/Expressions/Expressions - cheatsheet.md

 ```
 :::

-### JavaScript checking any value for false&#x20;
+### JavaScript checking any value for false

 Checks for undefined, false, empty string, empty objects, null, empty array, and boolean false.
-It is better than using (`jsonataTruthy`) or `$empty` or `$exist` in JSONata as it checks for all scenarios and returns false in a single function, whereas using a combination of JSONata functions is necessary to return false.&#x20;
+It is better than using (`jsonataTruthy`) or `$empty` or `$exist` in JSONata as it checks for all scenarios and returns false in a single function, whereas using a combination of JSONata functions is necessary to return false.

 ```javascript
 export function juthy(input) {